 I went up to the counter to check-in a third time.

-Virgin forced 3 check-ins and wasted customer service time by making one fatal UX mistake – designing for the device, not the journey.
+This airline forced three check-ins and wasted customer service time by making one fatal UX mistake – designing for the device, not the journey.
 Companies fail users when they design in functional silos rather than the journey that customers take across devices as part of a task flow or situation.

 So, what are some tactics you can do to ensure you’re building for the journey, not the device?

 - Break through organizational silos that create a trap for device-only design.